difference between transverse and longitudinal wave

 Overall, while transverse and longitudinal waves may seem similar at first, they have some important differences that set them apart.
 Understanding these differences can help you to better understand the behavior of waves in different contexts.

-See also difference between revocable and irrevocable trust
+See also difference between a hog and a pig

 Table difference between transverse and longitudinal wave